thegrumpys/odop/docs/About/userAccounts.md

-## User Accounts, Username, Login, Logout
+## User Accounts, Username, Sign-in, Sign-out

-A user account with username and password is required to operate the software.
+A user account is **not** required to operate most features of the software.
-Specifically, in order to keep designs saved into the ODOP design library private, it is necessary to establish a user account with associated unique username and password.
+If saving designs into the cloud-based (on-line) ODOP Design Library, it is necessary to establish a user account with associated unique username and password so as to keep those designs private.

-Evaluators may sign-in with the username "public" and password "public".
-When operating in the public account, it is possible to save designs into the ODOP design library but keep in mind that all saved information will be completely public and modifiable.
-Designs saved in the public account do not have the same assurance of long-term storage as those saved in a private account.
-See [Restrictions](Legal/Restrictions) for long-term data storage policies.
+Launch the ODOP software from the SpringDesignSoftware.org home page, Getting Started page or any of the three spring type pages.

-To establish a free private account, use the "Sign up" (Self-Service Registration) feature on the sign-in page.
+To establish a free private account, push the "Sign-in" button to the left of the File menu and then use the "Sign up" (Self-Service Registration) feature at the lower right of the sign-in page.
-After you respond to an activation email message, your account will be ready for immediate login.
+After responding to an activation email message, your account will be ready for immediate sign-in.

 Alternatively, send a request to: **Info@SpringDesignSoftware.org**.
 You will receive a reply message (welcome letter) with instructions on how to complete creating your account.